So, you’ve organized the perfect event.

-Video posts like this one below are great for engagement because they’re interactive through the 'like' functions on social media platforms — just watch as your post climbs to the top of news feeds when viewers start voting.
+Video posts are great for engagement because they’re interactive through the 'like' functions on social media platforms — just watch as your post climbs to the top of news feeds when viewers start voting.

 The goal is to show off as many aspects of your event as you can while keeping the video as short as possible.
 Easier said than done!
 There is no ‘correct’ way to make a video event teaser, and it is often the most original and daring videos that can make the biggest impact.

 However, you might not have the time, nor the resources, to make a groundbreaking, cinematic video that will change the landscape of the event industry.